 If you read my Death by Chocolate Cupcake recipe, you will notice that a lot of the ingredients must be at room temperature.
 Ingredients incorporate into batter much more easily if they’re at similar temperatures.
 Furthermore, using varied temperature ingredients (warm melted butter, cold buttermilk) may have a negative effect on the way your ingredients bond and trap air inside the baked good – this will, in turn, produce dense cookies, cakes, muffins, etc. When a recipe calls for a particular temperature of your ingredient, make sure you listen.

-Bringing ingredients to room temperature does take extra time, but if you want a good chocolate cupcake from scratch, then you’ll have to follow the recipe’s instructions.
+Or we can have the soft, beautifully crinkled cupcakes on the left.
+Bringing ingredients to room temperature does take extra time.
 Just try to plan ahead.
 I typically put out my buttermilk, eggs, and butter (for the frosting) one hour before I begin.

 Mint is a very powerful flavor, so be a little cautious when adding it.
 A little goes a long way.